Neuro-Optometry for Strokes

 What is the Recovery Process?

 A neuro-optometrist will begin with evaluating your vision, after which Dr. Chang and Dr. Clark will suggest an ideal treatment.
 In addition to a routine eye exam, the neuro-optometrist will evaluate the integrity of the visual field, unilateral spatial inattention (i.e. clock test, line bisection test), eye movements (fixation, pursuits, saccades), binocular and accommodative systems and photosensitivity.

 If treatment is advised, Dr. Chang and Dr. Clark will work with other rehabilitation team members to help the stroke survivor learn new ways of performing tasks to circumvent or compensate for any residual disabilities.

 Following a CVA, it’s important for the patient to be evaluated for any visual aberrations or disruptions by a neuro-optometrist.
 Earlier diagnosis and treatment reduces the risk of developing brain damage and potential complications later in life.

 Because stroke affects people differently, it is difficult to predict the extent to which one can recover.
 Certain people may recover fully, whereas others may experience permanent damage.

 One can continue to improve for years following a stroke, but for the majority of people, the recovery is most pronounced within the first 6 months.
 This is why an interdisciplinary approach to recovery will provide the best outcomes.

-Neuro-optometrists skilled in vision rehabilitation, such as Dr. Chang and Dr. Hutchins, are an essential part of the multidisciplinary stroke rehabilitation team.
+Neuro-optometrists skilled in vision rehabilitation, such as Dr. Chang and Dr. Clark, are an essential part of the multidisciplinary stroke rehabilitation team.